 - Has your partner ever tried to control you by telling you that you could be deported because of your immigration status?

-- Has your partner ever threatened to take your children away, or said he would refuge to let you take them with you, or see them, if you left him?
+- Has your partner ever threatened to take your children away, or said he would refuse to let you take them with you, or see them, if you left him?

 - Has your partner ever forced you to have sex with him or with other people?
 Has he made you participate in sexual activities that you were uncomfortable with?